LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 but the contents of the branch can be added into its own method.
 Also look for any repitition.
 The benefit of adding them to methods also allows to you verify their arguments in a single place.

-### 5. Assertion density should average 2
+### 5. Assertion density should average 2 with assertions having no side effects and always boolean

 If for what ever reason you hate all the other rules this rule you can't hate.
-Assertions act on your assumptions, and they don't have side effects.
+Assertions act on your assumptions.
 The point is to act on behavior that **should** never happen in real execution.
 The question people have is why have a check for something that shouldn't happen?
 Well programmers make mistakes which often time only show up later, or bugs are hidden due to how logic is laid out.
 Unit testing can help find errors, but the problem with unit tests is that you would need to write the test.
 Especially when it comes to the nitty gritty testing, you may not test that behavior.
 This isn't to say that unit tests are not useful; you should use both assertions and unit testing.
-Your unit tests test expected and unexpected behavior and your assertions will catch what should never happen.
+Your unit tests test expected and unexpected behavior, and your assertions will catch what should never happen.

 So where do you use assertions?
 - verify pre-conditions of functions